How to Enter a Cutting Phase After Bulking

 How?

-Strength training helps you build muscle and strength.
-Well, building muscle mass helps increase your resting metabolism which helps you burn calories for up to three days after your workout!
-So, if you're not lifting weights and only doing cardio then its time to switch gears and start prioritizing the weights!
-For those who are already strength training, then continue to keep up with your usual workout routine.
+Strength training helps you build muscle and strength, and building muscle mass helps increase your resting metabolism which helps you burn calories for up to three days after your workout!

 Lifting heavy weights is great for maintaining muscle, burning calories, and losing fat, but don't neglect cardio either!
 Cardio keeps your cardiovascular health in good shape and helps you burn extra calories which can help with your caloric deficit.